nevermore3d/StealthMax/Docs/BPM/BPM_Flow_Chamber_Assembly.md

 ## Back Panel Mount (BPM) Smart Electronics

 1. Route the power harness from preparation step 14 through the [M_1a.0_FlowChamber_BPM.stl](../../STLs/1_FlowChamber/1a_BackPanelMount/StealthMax/M_1a.0_FlowChamber_BPM.stl) as follows, and connect the Matek Systems MBEC6S/MBEC2A buck converter.
+Double check the buck wiring as doing incorrectly could fry the pico.
 ![BPM power harness routed](../../assets/docs/BPM/bpm_flowchamber_power_harness_routed.JPEG)

-2. Push in the [1.4a_CableEntryCap_M8Barrel.stl](../../STLs/1_FlowChamber/1.4a_CableEntryCap_M8Barrel.stl) into the slot.
+1. Push in the [1.4a_CableEntryCap_M8Barrel.stl](../../STLs/1_FlowChamber/1.4a_CableEntryCap_M8Barrel.stl) into the slot.
    - If the cable entry cap doesn't push in easily, carefully shave off 0.3-0.5mm of plastic from the [M_1a.0_FlowChamber_BPM.stl](../../STLs/1_FlowChamber/1a_BackPanelMount/StealthMax/M_1a.0_FlowChamber_BPM.stl) on both sides of the inside of the hole.
 ![BPM cable entry cap assembly](../../assets/docs/BPM/bpm_flowchamber_cable_entry_cap_assembly.JPEG)